sfeir-open-source/sfeir-school-nodejs/docs/markdown/08-projet/02-debugging.md

 # Debugging

-* Démarrer le programme Node avec l’option `--inspect`
+* Start the Node program with the option `--inspect`
-* On utilise un client pour l’inspecteur de Node
+* We use a client for the Node inspector
     * node-inspect
     * Chrome DevTools 55+
     * VsCode